InterContinental Presidente Puebla

-Take a morning stroll down to the nearby Zocalo of our colonial historical town, watch the world go by and enjoy a rich blend of aromatic coffee from the northern hills of Cuetzalan in any of the cafes scattered around the main square.
+Take a morning stroll down to the nearby Zocalo of our colonial historical downtown, watch the world go by and enjoy a rich blend of aromatic coffee from the northern hills of Cuetzalan in any of the cafes scattered around the main square.
 From here, a short walk takes you to El Parian, where you can purchase original crafts from the region.
 Puebla is also famous for its Talavera ceramics; in downtown you will find some factories around, where you can watch craftsmen transforming dull slabs of clay into works of art using ancient techniques that have prevailed throughout the centuries.

 Located near the Iztaccihuatl and Popocatepetl volcanoes, the enigmatic Cholula, which literally translated means "Place of those who fled", is a millennial city (the oldest in America; it has been inhabited since 500 B.C.) and now is home of many small restaurants and craft shops.
 After taking a stroll down the "zocalo" (main square), make your way to the great pyramid of Tlachihualtepetl (The handmade hill), the world's largest pyramid by volume, explore its inner tunnels and murals, and finish your visit climbing up to the top of the pyramid, to discover the beauty of the Nuestra Senora de los Remedios church, from where you will get the most stunning view of the volcanoes.
 A landscape to remember!